Unvanquished/validate-release/README.md

 The script has been tested on Linux and Windows. `readelf` even works on Windows if you have MinGW installed: for some reason, they ship a readelf which works on (only) Linux binaries.

 Checks performed:
-- Linux and Windows binaries are built with ASLR
+- All native binaries are built with ASLR
 - All Breakpad symbol files exist and have some of the expected content
 - Hashes in `pkg/md5sums` match the packages